Riparian Restoration at the Gruendyke Site

 MWA Trustee Cinny MacGonagle, Grace Messinger of RC&D and MWA member and River Watcher volunteer Bob Guenther dig holes for the Gruendyke planting.
 The center photo above shows a stand of phragmites and other invasives - eradication began in the fall of 2008 and continued during the spring and fall of 2009.

-With an occasional pause for a fish story, Trout Unlimited members, including MWA Trustee and Lifetime Member Ed Sekula, center in photo at left, put in a good day's work at the Gruendyke restoration site.
+With an occasional pause for a fish story, Trout Unlimited members, including MWA Trustee and Lifetime Member Ed Sekula, put in a good day's work at the Gruendyke restoration site.

 Find out more about riparian buffers.
 Follow this link to an excellent document that was created by the Connecticut River Joint Commissions for the Connecticut River Watershed.
 All of the basic concepts are well explained and pertain to the buffers in the Musconetcong Watershed.